AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/module_projects.md

     - Discussion of deep learning approach vs. non deep learning approach
     - Understandable, descriptive demo or visualizations of outputs/performance
 - **20% project code submission**
-    - Code organization - well organized and includes all necessary files
+    - Code organization - well organized and includes all necessary files to run the project
     - Code documentation - code is well commented and readable, and project contains descriptive readme file
 - **10% team peer evaluation**
     - After the project each member of the team will anonymously evaluate the contribution of each other member by selecting from two choices: 1) "member contributed equally to the project", or 2) "member did not contribute sufficiently to the project".
 If ALL other team members rate your contribution to the project as "member did not contribute sufficiently to the project", you will receive a 0 on this component.
 Otherwise, you will receive full credit (10% of total grade)